apache/cordova-docs/www/docs/en/2.2.0/cordova/geolocation/geolocation.md

 > The `geolocation` object provides access to the device's GPS sensor.

 Geolocation provides location information for the device, such as latitude and longitude.
-Common sources of location information include Global <a href="Position/position.html">Position</a>ing System (GPS) and location inferred from network signals such as IP address, RFID, WiFi and Bluetooth MAC addresses, and GSM/CDMA cell IDs.
+Common sources of location information include Global Positioning System (GPS) and location inferred from network signals such as IP address, RFID, WiFi and Bluetooth MAC addresses, and GSM/CDMA cell IDs.
 No guarantee is given that the API returns the device's actual location.

 This API is based on the [W3C Geolocation API Specification](http://dev.w3.org/geo/api/spec-source.html).
 Some devices (Android, BlackBerry, Bada, Windows Phone 7, webOS and Tizen, to be specific) already provide an implementation of this spec.
 For those devices, the built-in support is used instead of replacing it with Cordova's implementation.
 For devices that don't have geolocation support, the Cordova implementation adheres to the W3C specification.

 Methods
 -------

-- geolocation.getCurrent<a href="Position/position.html">Position</a>
+- geolocation.getCurrentPosition
-- geolocation.watch<a href="Position/position.html">Position</a>
+- geolocation.watchPosition
-- <a href="geolocation.clearWatch.html">geolocation.clearWatch</a>
+- geolocation.clearWatch

 Arguments
 ---------

-- <a href="parameters/geolocationSuccess.html">geolocationSuccess</a>
+- geolocationSuccess
-- <a href="parameters/geolocationError.html">geolocationError</a>
+- geolocationError
-- <a href="parameters/geolocation.options.html">geolocationOptions</a>
+- geolocationOptions

 Objects (Read-Only)
 -------------------

-- <a href="Position/position.html">Position</a>
+- Position
-- <a href="<a href="Position/position.html">Position</a>Error/positionError.html"><a href="Position/position.html">Position</a>Error</a>
+- PositionError
-- <a href="Coordinates/coordinates.html">Coordinates</a>
+- Coordinates

 Permissions
 -----------